yyu233/StudyNote/Work/Gain.md

 2. What does the term mean in the context of the product?
 (We need to keep a list of definition of technical terms)
 3. What is the data flow of the applicaiton?
 4. How should we deploy and run the application?
+5. Why do we need this program?
+When is it called?
+How is this program implemented?

 Stand-up Meeting:
 1. Video conference, check volume, rememebr to mute.